redmando/vo-manager-lite/README.md

 1. Play Mode
 2. Force Play Mode

+### Play Mode

+Play mode can be called in 4 different ways.

 In order to use our VOManager, we must make sure that our VOManager is always present in the scene at all times.
 We can make calls to our VOManager with the following lines:

 ```csharp